Military mascot: Canadian Army

 In addition to living animals, some Canadian units also used inanimate objects as their unit's mascot.
 A 11 ft First Nations pewter figurine originally attached to a factory in Picton, Ontario, was used as the mascot for the Hastings and Prince Edward Regiment.
 Named Little Chief, the unit brought the mascot over to Europe when it was deployed during the Second World War.
 However, the mascot was lost in June 1940 while the unit was deployed as a part of the Second British Expeditionary Force to France during Operation Aerial.
 A 7 ft solid pine replacement was ordered and was shipped to the unit to Europe later during the Second World War.

 Mascot formerly used by Canadian Army units includes Winnipeg or Winnie, a female black bear and mascot used by the Canadian Army Veterinary Corps (later renamed the Royal Canadian Army Veterinary Corps) during the First World War.
 Winnipeg was acquired by Lieutenant Harry Colebourn in White River, Ontario, and was named after Colebourn's hometown of Winnipeg.
-While with Colebourn, Winnipeg served as the pet for 2nd Canadian Infantry Brigade headquarters while it was located in the United Kingdom, and as a mascot for the veterinary corps.
+While with Colebourn, Winnipeg served as the pet for 2nd Canadian Infantry Brigade headquarters while it was in the United Kingdom, and as a mascot for the veterinary corps.
 However orders were given in December 1914 to remove Winnipeg from brigade headquarters, as he would not be able to accompany them on the battlefields of France.
 Winnipeg was initially loaned to the London Zoo while Colebourn was on deployment, although he later opted to donate him to the zoo after the war.
 Winnipeg later served as the inspiration for A. A. Milne's Winnie-the-Pooh, who frequented the zoo with his son, Christopher Robin Milne.
 The 101st Regiment also adopted a mascot during the First World War, Lestock the coyote, that was also donated to a zoo in London after the unit was redeployed to France in 1915.
 Lestock likeness was later adopted as a part of the unit's cap badge.